-Weekly meetings, such as your Level 10 Meetings™, require a fair amount of thought ahead of time.
+Weekly meetings require a fair amount of thought ahead of time.
 We find that the most seasoned users spend a few minutes looking through their Scorecard data and measurables to capture their Issues throughout the week.
-They also may review their Rocks, Milestones and To Do’s to confirm all is in order.
+They may also review their Rocks, Milestones and To-Dos to confirm everything is in order.

-Quarterly meetings, on the other hand, deserve some dedicated prep work.
-There are some things to do beforehand to ensure that you're getting the best return on your time, such as spending a few minutes reflecting personally on where the company is, where it needs to go and ensuring that the Issues lists are in top form and ready to discuss.
+Quarterly meetings, on the other hand, deserve some additional dedicated prep work.
+There are some things to do beforehand to ensure that you're getting the best return on your time, such as spending a few minutes reflecting personally on where the company is, where it needs to go and ensuring that the Issues lists are on top form and ready to discuss.

-Look through the Short- and Long-Term Issues lists
+Look through the Issues lists

 5 - Department Rock candidate